Wilmore B. Leonard

-Wilmore B. Leonard (19?? – April 2, 1978) was an American college professor, U.S. Army Air Corps/U.S. Air Force officer and combat fighter pilot with the 332nd Fighter Group.
+Wilmore B. Leonard (1916 or 1917 – April 2, 1978) was an American college professor, U.S. Army Air Corps/U.S. Air Force officer and combat fighter pilot with the 332nd Fighter Group.
 One of 1,007 documented Tuskegee Airmen Pilots, Leonard was a member of Tuskegee's sixth cadet graduating class and one of the first 50 African American combat fighter pilots.
 He served during World War II, retiring from the military in 1946.
 He subsequently attended the Howard University School of Dentistry, and became a dentistry professor, holding the position for 25 years.

 Early life

 Leonard was born in Salisbury, Maryland on Maryland's Eastern Shore.
 He had two siblings, Howard E. Leonard Jr. and Lillian Flamer.
 In 1939, he graduated from the Hampton Institute.
 He taught at Accomac County High School in Accomac, Virginia on Virginia's Eastern Shore.

 Leonard was married to Elizabeth A. Leonard.
 They had one daughter, Charmaine L. Jackson, and one grandchild.